Mallikarjun362/pharmacy-delivery-system/README.md

 ### Orders Overview Page

 Orders page displaying the orders history.
 Green indicating successfully delivered.
 Red for orders that got cancelled.
 Orange for orders that are yet to arrive.
-White for the orders that are pending for confirmation from buyer side.
+White for the orders that are pending for confirmation from seller side.

 |                                           |                                            |
 | ----------------------------------------- | ------------------------------------------ |